Mental Health & Wellbeing

 Your mental health is just as important as your physical health and there are many people who understand what it is like to not be feeling like yourself or not coping with things.

-The support organisations listed below provide services and understanding people (many available 24/7) who can help you start to understand why you might be feeling the way you are and may help you find ways that work for you to start feeling better.
-If you would prefer to speak to someone who already knows you, then please consider going to see (or ask your parents to take you to see) your family Doctor as they can listen to your concerns and offer advice or even give you a referral to see a counsellor or another professional who can assist and support you.
-Ask your family Doctor about seeing a counsellor under a Medicare treatment plan as this can help you receive care and support from local services.
+The support organisations listed below provide support (many available 24/7) and understanding people who can help.
+If you would prefer to speak to someone who already knows you, then please reach you to your family Doctor as they can listen to your concerns and offer advice or even give you a referral to see a counsellor or another professional who can assist and support.
+Ask your family Doctor about seeing a counsellor under a Medicare treatment plan.

 Getting Help for Mental Health

-If you or someone you know is worried about a mental health issue, the first step is talking to a healthcare professional.
-Your local doctor (general practitioner or GP) can conduct an initial mental health assessment and may refer you to a counsellor or specialist depending on your individual needs.
-If you are under 18 then talk to your parent, guardian or carer about how you are feeling and ask them to take you to your doctor.
+If you or someone you know is worried about a mental health issue, the first step is talking to your Doctor who can decide what support you might need or refer you to a counsellor or other specialist.
+If you are under 18 please talk to your parent, guardian, or a close relative about how you are feeling and ask if they can take you to the Doctor.

-It is important to be honest with your doctor about your feelings and behaviour so that they can give you the best treatment.
+It is important to be honest with your doctor about how you feel so that they can give you the best support and treatment.

 Tell your doctor: